Operational guidelines for the Danish Helpline

 Processing and registration of personal information

-The processing and registration of any personal information follow the legal framework regarding data-protection.
-All counsellors sign confidentiality commitments as part of the counselling in relation to confidential or sensitive personal information, including information on ethnicity, religion, social and health information.
 This obligation follows The Criminal Code § 152.
 Processing of personal data is done in accordance with applicable law, including the Act on Processing of Personal Data (Act No. 429 of 31 May 2000).
-CDYC has implemented all necessary procedures in relation to comply data and privacy security according to the EU General Data Protection Regulation.
+CDYC has implemented all necessary procedures in relation to compliance with data and privacy security according to the EU General Data Protection Regulation.

 CDYCs chat- and SMS applications are done through encrypted connections ensuring that conversations cannot be intercepted and read by third parties.
 The underlying software is kept constantly updated with security updates.
 The chat is designed to scale to large numbers of simultaneous users.

-To ensure possible police investigation content of counseling sessions are stored within the system for 30 days, and are since completely deleted.
+To ensure possible police investigation content of counselling sessions are stored within the system for 30 days, and are since completely deleted.
 No personal data is saved, as these are removed by a digital scrambler.